 The full-time Master of Science School of Speech-Language Pathology is a five-trimester program.
 The part-time Master of Science School of Speech-Language Pathology may be completed in eight trimesters of study.
 Both program options include 400 hours of supervised, clinical experiential learning.
 The courses and clinical requirements align with CAA and ASHA requirements for all programs within the broader academic discipline.
 The Master of Science School of Speech-Language Pathology may also lead to qualification for state licensure to practice as a speech-language pathologist.
 The School of Speech-Language Pathology program, both full- and part-time options, is delivered using distance education.
-All courses will be delivered online, and all supervised clinical experiences, which will take place at the Pepperdine Calabasas Campus, near the main Malibu Campus.
+All courses will be delivered online, and all supervised clinical experience will be done at clinics/schools local to the students.
+There are three required onsite experiences, which will take place at the Pepperdine Calabasas Campus, near the main Malibu Campus.